eltonlazzarin/expo-typescript-auth/README.md

 ### :memo: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/eltonlazzarin/github-search-repositories-clone/blob/master/LICENSE) for more information.

 ---